Further Miscellaneous Facts and Information from the Suters era at Uxbridge and Slough......

 One of the most difficult moves was when TV presenter Richard Dimbleby moved to an island in the middle of the River Thames.
 It was very much an "all hands on deck" for this somewhat complicated move.

 The service was run by Archie Taylor.
 In the the early 1960s the existing vans were replaced by an "A" registered large Bedford van and a "B" registration Bedford van.
+(Right hand image below in the right of picture).

 The larger vehicle was like this "Bestways" removal van from that era, in fact when the removal service was closed the Suters van was sold to Bestways.